Buprenorphine

 What are the risks associated with buprenorphine?

-Withdrawal symptoms usually peak in the first few days after stopping buprenorphine but may continue for several weeks.
-These include:
+Withdrawal symptoms usually peak in the first few days after stopping buprenorphine, but symptoms may continue for several weeks.
+Possible symptoms include:

 - sweating

 Buprenorphine may make it difficult for you to drive or operate heavy machinery.
-If you have recently started taking an opioid medication or changed dosage, you may be at a higher risk of having an accident.
+If you have recently started taking an opioid medicine, or changed the dosage, you may be more likely to have an accident.
+Ask your doctor whether it is legal for you to drive while taking buprenorphine.
+Also contact your car insurer, as you may not be covered for accidents that occur while you are taking buprenorphine.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.